A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 Briefing: Myths and Realities about Making Safeguarding Personal

-The briefing addresses misconceptions about Making Safeguarding Personal.
-It’s not just about safeguarding practices but also about prevention and both strategic and operational safeguarding.
+The briefing explains that Making Safeguarding Personal goes beyond just safeguarding practices.
+It includes prevention and both strategic and operational aspects.
 It encourages relationship-based and strength-based approaches.

-These case studies illustrate outcome focused practice in safeguarding adults in line with the Making Safeguarding Personal approach.
-They are from nine council areas who put forward case studies.
+Case studies from nine council areas that illustrate outcome-focused practice in safeguarding adults in line with the Making Safeguarding Personal approach.

 LGA Resources